Easy Refrigerator Sweet and Spicy Pickles Recipe

-These are the best pickles and the easiest sweet and spicy pickles recipe ever!
+Sweet and spicy refrigerator pickles are the best pickles ever!
 They are crispy, tangy, and the perfect way to spice up your next burger or sandwich.
-There is no cooking of the brine mixture necessary to make this recipe.
+There is no cooking of the brine mixture necessary to make this easy recipe.

 two jars of sweet and spicy pickles in two jars